Omar99323/Weather-app/README.md

 ## Weather-app
 Flutter app from weather-api.

-# Using cubit/bloc state management.
+#  State Management
+Using cubit/bloc.